 Current foundation models are evolving to become extremely multimodal so that in the future they can perceive not only written natural language prompts but also, for instance, use data from IoT sensors installed on a production line to create reports or manuals for machinery maintenance and repair.
 The prospects of growth in use cases for generative AI are vast, and we can expect to witness more and more fascinating discoveries in the near future.

-At the moment, generative AI technology can be used for:
+At the moment, common generative AI use cases for business can be:

 - text, image, video, audio, or code generation